 Alternatively, at the following link, Business Registrations Saskatchewan provides business owners an easy-to-use online process to complete all the steps required to register a new business with the Corporate Registry, Saskatchewan Ministry of Finance and with the Saskatchewan Workers' Compensation Board (WCB).

 What does a vendor's licence number allow me to do?

-A vendor's licence number allows you to purchase inventory and taxable services that are for resale without paying tax by providing your supplier with your vendor's licence number.
-Non-returnable packaging materials may also be purchased tax-exempt by providing your supplier with the number.
-You may not purchase goods or services tax-exempt for your personal use or for use in operating your business by quoting your vendor's licence number.
+A vendor's licence number allows you to purchase inventory and taxable services that are for resale exempt from tax by providing your supplier with your vendor's licence number.
+Non-returnable packaging materials may also be purchased tax exempt by providing your supplier with the number.
+You may not quote your vendor's licence number to purchase goods or services tax exempt for your personal use or for use in operating your business.

 What are the tax implications of purchasing another business or buying used assets from another business?

 In order to avoid possible liability for unpaid PST, before finalizing the purchase or sale of a business, a clearance certificate should be obtained from Saskatchewan Finance indicating that all tax has been accounted for by the business.
 To obtain a clearance certificate, please call 1-800-667-6102 extension 0956.
 PST is payable on taxable assets that are acquired from another business.
 A Business Assets Declaration form must be completed and a copy of the agreement for sale must be submitted to Saskatchewan Finance.